-When you spend time with your family, friends or acquaintances, you often hear expressions like, “I’m stupid, because …; I’m a jerk, as I…!; As the dork I am, I forgot to .. . “, etc. If you, as mentioned in the last post “language”, reflect your own words closely – it turns out, that talking bad about yourself is probably the worst thing you can do to yourself.
+When you spend time with your family, friends or acquaintances, you often hear expressions like, “I’m stupid, because …; I’m a jerk, as I…!; As the dork I am, I forgot to .. . “, etc. If you, as mentioned in the last post “language”, reflect your own words closely – it turns out, that talking bad about yourself is a vicious thing to do to yourself.
 As I have often written, we determine our reality through our thoughts and should actually try to push and improve ourselves.
-However, if you call yourself an idiot several times a day – what does your own future look like or what kind of person will you be?
+However, if you call yourself an idiot several times a day – what does your future-self look like or what kind of person will you be?

-In my opinion, it is extremely important in life to have respect for yourself.
+In my opinion, it is extremely important to respect yourself in life.
 However, we have been accustomed to portray ourselves a lot worse, than we actually are.
 This has gotten normal over time and therefore, we simply do not know that such trifles do make a difference.
 If we treat ourselves badly and reflect that outward, then we almost invite our fellow human beings to treat us in a similar way.
 In that sense, it is sometimes better to hold back your statement for a moment, to think about what you are saying and, above all, whether it is beneficial to any of the participants.
 In case of doubt, in my opinion, staying calm and waiting is the better alternative – the conversation often starts to take a turn, but: try this for yourself!

 If you’ve made similar observations, need help with your self-image or just want to talk about something/ anything – leave me a comment or get in touch with me via email or social media!